cyberphor/knowledge-base/cloud/README.md

 | Security       | Defined by CSP | Defined by unit | Regulated              |
 | Data Location  | Internet       | Intranet        | Intranet and Internet  |

+**Community Clouds**
+A community cloud is when different organizations with common security concerns share infrastructure.

 **Sovereign Clouds**
 A sovereign cloud is a variant of the public cloud.
 They are restricted to authorized personnel only and physically isolated from other public clouds.

-**Community Clouds**
-A community cloud is when different organizations with common security concerns share infrastructure.

-**Distributed Clouds**
-A distributed cloud provides organizations access to machines in different geographical locations.